 Guide to Battery Specification Terms - what defines capacity, amps, and discharge rates with battery specs?

-Understanding the Types of Battery Chemistry
+Historical Understanding of the Types of Battery "Chemistry"

 IMR (lithium manganese)